rudderlabs/rudder-sdk-js/README.md

 > We use **rollup** to build our SDKs.
 The configuration for it is present in `rollup-configs` folder.

-- For adding or removing integrations, modify the imports in `index.js` under the `integrations` folder.
+- For adding or removing integrations, modify the imports in `index.js` under the `src/integrations` folder.

 ### Usage in Chrome Extensions

 RudderStack JS SDK can be used in Chrome Extensions with manifest v3, both as a content script or as a background script service worker.

-For examples and specific details look into [Chrome Extensions Usage](https://github.com/rudderlabs/rudder-sdk-js/blob/production/tests/chrome-extension/USAGE.md)
+For examples and specific details look into [Chrome Extensions Usage](https://github.com/rudderlabs/rudder-sdk-js/blob/production/examples/chrome-extension/USAGE.md)

 ## Contribute